ciryon/OCUnit2JUnit/README.md

 Usage
 ======================

+* Install with 'gem install ocunit2junit' (possibly prepended by 'sudo' if your Ruby installation requires that)
 * Put the script somewhere where your build server can read it
 * Use this shell command to build: